 Self-auditing regularly with sales tax software can also help your company find consistent errors in returns.
 By self-auditing regularly, you can eliminate errors in the future as well as in the past.

 In some instances, refunds or credits can be given in the event of overpaid sales tax.
 The exact procedure and forms required vary by state and should be assessed on an individual basis.
 In most cases, your company will have to explain the claim and document the credit.

 While each state is different, in most states, to file an amended return you will need to provide an amended return form, a cover letter explaining the changes, and any documentation required to track the underpayment.

 The more sales tax jurisdictions your company pays in, the more common underpaying or overpaying errors tend to be.
 Here are a few actions that can help eliminate common errors:

 ● Check for sales tax errors before filing: An ounce of prevention is worth a pound of cure.
 Conducting self-audits for every filing period can help eliminate sales tax errors before they occur.
-Not only can self-audits save you money in the long run, it can also help your company reduce errors in the future.
+Not only can self-audits save you money in the long run, but it can also help your company reduce errors in the future.

-● Always be prepared for an audit: Having the correct documentation, certifications and up to date software can make the process go more smoothly and reduce audit compliance costs.
+● Always be prepared for an audit: Having the correct documentation, certifications, and up-to-date software can make the process go more smoothly and reduce audit compliance costs.

-In the past, retroactively correcting payment mistakes was time consuming and costly.
-With modern sales tax technology it can now be done in seconds.
+In the past, retroactively correcting payment mistakes was time-consuming and costly.
+With modern sales tax technology, it can now be done in seconds.
 As a business owner, you need to ensure that your company is doing all that it can to be as compliant and correct as possible every step of the way.